Tina Fabrique: Early life

 Tina Fabrique was born in Harlem, New York, where she grew up singing at her church.

 Career

 She has appeared on The Today Show, One Life to Live, and All My Children.
-She also sang the theme song for the HBO film Mike Mulligan's Steam Shovel.
+She also sang the theme song for the HBO film Mike Mulligan and His Steam Shovel.

 She originated the role of Mother Vera in the musical Abyssinia, presented by Musical Theater Works in 1987 at the CSC Repertory Theater.

 In 2005, she originated the role of Ella Fitzgerald in Ella: Off the Record.
 She has continued to perform in the show, since renamed Ella The Musical, in various productions and tours through 2022.